Church of the Parigoritissa

+Description

-The church was founded in ca. 1290 by the Despot of Epirus, Nikephoros I Komnenos Doukas (r.
-1268–1297), and his second wife Anna Kantakouzene.
+The church was founded around 1250 by the Despot of Epirus Michael II Komnenos Doukas, or perhaps someone in his court.
+At some point, the church was damaged, and it was then restored in 1290 by Michael II's son and successor, Nikephoros I Komnenos Doukas (r.
+1268–1297) and his second wife Anna Kantakouzene.
 The church eventually became bankrupt, and was turned into a dependency (metochion) of the Monastery of Kato Panagia.
 In 1578, it is attested as a female convent.

 The church is a large, almost square three-storey building.
 It is of the octagonal type, with the central dome supported by eight piers divided into three tiers.
 There are also four smaller domes on each corner of the church's flat roof, and a lantern.
 Its interior decoration is rich, with marble revetment up to the level of the galleries, and extensive surviving mosaics and frescoes above that.
 On the dome the mosaic of the Pantokrator, surrounded by angels, and 12 prophets between the drum's windows.
 These mosaics were probably executed by artists from outside Epirus.
 16th-century frescoes by the painter Ananias survive in the altar, while 17th-century frescoes decorate the main church.
-The church's decoration also displays a number of Western influences in its statuary, such as Romanesque monsters and reliefs depicting Biblical scenes.
+The church's decoration also displays a number of Western influences in its sculptural program, such as Romanesque monsters and reliefs depicting Biblical scenes.